hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1537

-O my people, this she-camel of Allah is a sign to you; so leave her graze in Allah’s land, and do not touch her with harm, or else an imminent punishment will overtake you.”
+O my people, this she-camel of Allah is a sign to you; so leave her to graze in Allah’s land, and do not touch her with harm, or else an imminent punishment will overtake you.”

 # 1538